-Man United stunned by Sheffield; Tuchel’s Chelsea draws 0-0
+Man U slumps to surprise loss; Tuchel’s Chelsea draws 0-0

-Just when Manchester United’s players were starting to have the look of potential champions, they threw in their sloppiest performance this season to lose to the Premier League’s worst team.
+Just when Manchester United’s players were starting to have the look of potential champions, they threw in their sloppiest performance of the season to lose to the Premier League’s worst team.

 A 2-1 home loss to last-place Sheffield United not only prevented Man United from returning to first place at the expense of fierce rival Manchester City.
 It also undid much of the impressive work Ole Gunnar Solskjaer’s team has produced in recent months, exposing its lack of depth and defensive frailties in an alarming 90 minutes at Old Trafford.

+“We’re surprised,” Solskjaer said after United’s first loss in the league since Nov.
+1. “We have been the most consistent team the last few months but it just hit us today.”

 Suddenly, it’s advantage Man City in a title race that has ebbed and flowed all season.
-City leads by a point from United and has a game in hand over its neighbor.
+City, which has won its last seven games, leads by a point from United and has a game in hand over its neighbor around the halfway stage.

-A series of defensive blunders led to Sheffield United’s deflected 74th-minute winner — scored by Oliver Burke — which also enlivened the battle to avoid relegation.
+A series of defensive blunders led to Sheffield United’s deflected 74th-minute winner — scored by Oliver Burke — that also enlivened the battle to avoid relegation.

 That’s two victories in three league matches for Chris Wilder’s team, which was winless until beating Newcastle on Jan.
 12 and heading for one of the worst campaigns in the Premier League’s 29-year history.